product-price-tracker/product-price-tracker/README.md

  any given Amazon product.
 Most of these take as a parameter an ASIN or other Amazon identifier, but also can be run as scripts that perform the same function on a default product or category.
-As of November 4, we have the following functions:
+As of November 4, we have the following scripts:

 getAccessKey:
 	Our system makes use of the Keepa API for getting our Amazon price data.